baloneymath/baloneymath.github.io/_pages/about.md

 News
 ======
+* 11/2021: Our paper, *Routability-Aware Placement for Advanced FinFET Mixed-Signal Circuits using Satisfiability Modulo Theories*, is accepted by DATE 2022.
+Cheers!

 * 09/2021: One co-authored paper, *Generative-Adversarial-Network-Guided Well-Aware Placement for Analog Circuits*, is accepted by ASP-DAC 2022.
 Cheers!

 * 07/2021: One co-authored paper, *OpenSAR: An Open Source Automated End-to-end SAR ADC Compiler*, is accepted by ICCAD 2022.
 Cheers!